UPDATED: March 18, 2021

-Due to limited operations at the DC Superior Court, the DC Marriage Bureau is experiencing severe delays in processing time and is now taking up to 8 weeks or more to process new applications for marriage licenses.
+Due to limited operations at the DC Superior Court, the DC Marriage Bureau is experiencing delays in processing time and is now taking up to 4 weeks or more to process new applications for marriage licenses.

-Based on the latest DC Superior Court Notice of Clerk’s Offices Operations (revised 11/19/2020), the DC Marriage Bureau is currently closed to the public and staff is operating remotely, resulting in severe delays for couples applying for marriage licenses in Washington, DC.
+The DC Marriage Bureau is currently closed to the public and staff is operating remotely, resulting in delays for couples applying for marriage licenses in Washington, DC.

 Please be advised that we are doing everything we possibly can to submit applications and obtain DC marriage licenses as quickly as possible, but our ability to do so in a timely manner is limited by the situation at the DC Marriage Bureau.
 That said, we communicate with the staff at the DC Marriage Bureau multiple times per week, and have been successful at resolving issues that our clients had not been capable of handling on their own due to various constraints and changes in policies at the court.

 If you have questions about obtaining a DC Marriage License, or are a current customer needing an update on the status of your submitted application, please contact us as soon as possible.